 - Facilitate discussion around comparing the results and consider the following questions:

-- Do the values look defensible?
+- To what extent are the values defensible?

 - Which scores appear too high or low relative to the project or initiative they are supporting? (adjust the score if necessitated)